Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture

 \subsection{Reid-Tai-Weissauer criterion}

-In this subsection, which is preliminaries for the next \S \ref{ssec: singularity}, we recall the Reid-Tai-Weissauer criterion (\cite{We}) for extendability of holomorphic tensors over quotient singularities.
+In this subsection, which contains preparatory material for \S \ref{ssec: singularity}, we recall the Reid-Tai-Weissauer criterion (\cite{We}) for extendability of holomorphic tensors over quotient singularities.
 We also discuss extendability in the case when the RTW criterion cannot be applied.
-This is necessary because such a case occurs rather usually on orthogonal modular varieties (Example \ref{ex: singularity}).
+This is necessary as there are many examples on orthogonal modular varieties where the RTW criterion fails (Example \ref{ex: singularity}).

 Let $V$ be a ${\C}$-linear space of dimension $n$ and $\gamma$ be an element of ${\rm GL}(V)$ of finite order which is not a quasi-reflection.
 We write the eigenvalues of $\gamma$ as $\exp(2\pi i \alpha_1), \cdots, \exp(2\pi i \alpha_n)$ with $0\leq \alpha_i <1$.
 Let $0 < p \leq n$.
 We define the $p$-th Reid-Tai sum of $\gamma$ in two steps.
 When $\langle \gamma \rangle$ contains no quasi-reflection, we set